Azure-Samples/azureai-assistant-tool/README.md

 ## 🚀 How Does This Tool Help?

-- **Enable Rapid AI Agent Prototyping:** Rapidly create AI agent prototypes using OpenAI's technologies, Assistants, Chat Completion, and Realtime APIs.
+- **Enable Rapid AI Agent Prototyping:** Rapidly create AI agent prototypes using Azure AI and OpenAI's technologies, Agents, Assistants, Chat Completion, and Realtime APIs.
 This includes user-friendly configurability of different agents, built-in system functions, specific tool configurations, and LLM configurations.

 - **Enhance Developer Productivity:** Streamline the agent development process through built-in middleware libraries and tools, utilizing tools in prompt engineering to automate your coding tasks and integrate AI capabilities into your copilot applications more effectively.

-## 🔊🎤 OpenAI Realtime Support (Experimental)
+## 🔊🎤 OpenAI Realtime

 This section covers the Realtime capabilities for AI agent prototyping with OpenAI's Realtime APIs, focusing on speech and text input/output through real-time WebSocket communication.